tonethar/IGME-330-Master/notes/demo-iife.md

 })();
 ```

+- so what Iffy's do is to *create scope* separate and distinct from the global scope
 - very soon we will learn how to create multiple **modules** in our code by utilizing IIFEs, where the various units of JavaScript can run without interference from the other units

 ## III.
 Demo Start Files